sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 As always, there are a myriad of SQL features that I have not implemented as part of this project.
 Adding more features would allow me to test this more thoroughly.

-Another aspect to explore is how best to parallelize the generate code.
+Another aspect to explore is how best to parallelize the generated code.
 Existing techniques break the code up into the materialization boundaries and then use simple strategies to parallelize it.

 Finally, to simplify the codebase, we can take advantage of operator overloading to define proxy types.
-For example, if you have `int`s a and b, writing a * b in your source code generates code that multiplies a and b.
+For example, if you have `int`s `a` and `b`, writing `a * b` in your source code generates code that multiplies `a` and `b`.
 One more layer of indirection will simplify this.
-For example, if you have `proxy[int]`s a and b, writing a * b in your source code generates code that generates a program that multiplies a and b.
+For example, if you have `proxy[int]`s `a` and `b`, writing `a * b` in your source code generates code that generates a program that multiplies `a` and `b`.
+This technique was popularized by the [LMS project](https://scala-lms.github.io/) and was used by a few database systems like [LegoBase](https://github.com/peterboncz/LegoBase).
 This technique allows you to write code that behaves like the compilation version but appears like the interpreted version.

 ## Sources